 REPRESENTATIONS AND WARRANTIES

 Representations.
-As a material inducement to entering into this Agreement, including each Transaction, each Party, with respect to itself, hereby represents and warrants to the other Party, continuing throughout the term of this Agreement and on the date that each Transaction is entered into, as follows: (a) there are no suits, proceedings, judgments or orders by or before any court or any governmental authority that materially adversely affect either its ability to perform the Agreement or the rights of the other Party under the Agreement; (b) it is duly organized and validly existing, and it has the legal right, power, authority and qualifications, and has obtained all necessary consents and regulatory authorizations, for it to conduct its business, to execute and deliver the Agreement and to perform its obligations hereunder and under each Transaction; (c) (i) each Transaction shall constitute a “commodity contract” or an “OTC derivative” or such other similar term as defined pursuant to the securities legislation in force in Alberta or British Columbia or pursuant to the securities legislation of any other jurisdictions having application to the Transaction, and (ii) it is a “Qualified Party” within the meaning of paragraph 9.1 of Alberta Securities Commission Order Doc.#394043 and paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501, in either case, as amended, restated, replaced or re-enacted from time to time, and pursuant to any equivalent order or other enactment made pursuant to the securities laws of Alberta, British Columbia or any other jurisdictions having application to the Transaction; (d) the making and performance of the Agreement are within its powers, have been duly authorized by all necessary action and do not and will not violate any provision of law or any rule, regulation, order, writ, judgment, decree or other determination presently in effect applicable to it or any provision of its governing documents; (e) the Agreement constitutes a legal, valid, and binding act and obligation of it, enforceable against it, in accordance with its terms, subject to Equitable Defenses; (f) there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it or, to its knowledge, threatened against it; (g) no Event of Default or Potential Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under the Agreement; (h) it is acting for its own account, has made its own independent decision to enter into the Agreement and as to whether the Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of the Agreement; (i) it has entered into the Agreement in connection with the conduct of its business and it has the capacity or ability to make or take delivery of all Products referred to in the Transaction to which it is a Party; and (j) the material economic terms of each Transaction are subject to individual negotiation by the Parties.
+As a material inducement to entering into this Agreement, including each Transaction, each Party, with respect to itself, hereby represents and warrants to the other Party, continuing throughout the term of this Agreement and on the date that each Transaction is entered into, as follows: (a) there are no suits, proceedings, judgments or orders by or before any court or any governmental authority that materially adversely affect either its ability to perform the Agreement or the rights of the other Party under the Agreement; (b) it is duly organized and validly existing, and it has the legal right, power, authority and qualifications, and has obtained all necessary consents and regulatory authorizations, for it to conduct its business, to execute and deliver the Agreement and to perform its obligations hereunder and under each Transaction; (c) (i) each Transaction shall constitute a “commodity contract” or an “OTC derivative” or such other similar term as defined pursuant to the securities legislation in force in Alberta, British Columbia or Ontario or pursuant to the securities legislation of any other jurisdictions having application to the Transaction, and (ii) it is a “Qualified Party” within the meaning of paragraph 9.1 of Alberta Securities Commission Order Doc.#394043 and paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501, in either case, as amended, restated, replaced or re-enacted from time to time, and pursuant to any equivalent order or other enactment made pursuant to the securities laws of Alberta, British Columbia, Ontario or any other jurisdictions having application to the Transaction; (d) the making and performance of the Agreement are within its powers, have been duly authorized by all necessary action and do not and will not violate any provision of law or any rule, regulation, order, writ, judgment, decree or other determination presently in effect applicable to it or any provision of its governing documents; (e) the Agreement constitutes a legal, valid, and binding act and obligation of it, enforceable against it, in accordance with its terms, subject to Enforceability Defenses; (f) there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it or, to its knowledge, threatened against it; (g) no Event of Default or Potential Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under the Agreement; (h) it is acting for its own account, has made its own independent decision to enter into the Agreement and as to whether the Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of the Agreement; (i) it has entered into the Agreement in connection with the conduct of its business and it has the capacity or ability to make or take delivery of all Products referred to in the Transaction to which it is a Party; and (j) the material economic terms of each Transaction are subject to individual negotiation by the Parties.